ruizaemon/ADDoG-SER/README.md

 - In the study of speech emotion recognition (SER), obtaining labelled speech data across various domains is very costly
 - Machine learning techniques such as domain generalisation and domain adaptation is employed to bridge this gap between different domains

-- This repository builds an SER model using adversarial discriminative domain generalization (ADDoG), obtaining a ~10% increase in test accuracy
+- This repository builds a cross-domain SER model using adversarial discriminative domain generalization (ADDoG), obtaining a ~10% increase in test accuracy

 ## Requirements
+- **Python**

+### Python packages
+-

 ### Dataset